 |Telephone: 0800 999 4437|

-You should also take the deceased person's NHS number, and birth and marriage/civil partnership certificates if possible.
+You should also take the deceased person's NHS number and birth and marriage/civil partnership certificates if possible.
 The registrar will provide the forms which enable burial or cremation, and information about any available benefits.

-Whoever deals with the estate will need to:
+In summary, whoever deals with the estate will need to:

 You may also want to contact the Bereavement Register and the Deceased Preference Service to remove the deceased's name from mailing lists and databases.

 If you will be instructing a solicitor to act for you in obtaining a Grant of Probate, the more information you can provide about the deceased's financial affairs, the quicker the process will be.
 Information may include:

 If you need advice or support following a bereavement, there are many organisations offering these services, as well as information and practical support, such as Cruse Bereavement Care.

 Additionally, anyone who lived with, or was dependant on, someone who died may be able to claim certain benefits, such as a reduction in Council Tax.
 Other benefits include bereavement allowance, widowed parent's allowance and bereavement payment.
 Your local Jobcentre Plus will be able to advise you further around these.

 Cresswell, our team of experts have a wealth of experience across family law and matters concerning property, wills, probate and trusts.
 We can help settle the estate of a deceased person and to obtain a Grant of Probate or Letters of Administration as quickly as possible, causing you minimum distress and inconvenience during a period of grief.